Cold Systems as a Solution to Decarbonize Water Purification

 Since then, RO cleaning operation procedures have been perfected with sanitary construction, advances in hygienic system design, and the emergence of temperature-resistant polyamide material.
 This has enabled the use of hot water sanitization to inactivate microbes and control fouling and biofilm formation without the addition of chemical agents.

-Compared to hot systems, cold WFI consumes up to 50% less electricity than VC distillation and less than one-tenth of the overall energy use per produced volume than ME distillation .
+Compared to hot systems, cold WFI consumes up to 50% less electricity than VC distillation and less than one-tenth of the overall energy use per produced volume than ME distillation9.
 The environmental advantages of cold WFI technology begin with the operation philosophy itself.
 For starters, this process converts any source of softened, dechlorinated drinking feed water into WFI through a sequential, continuous purification process.
 That process features electric-driven pumps and a membrane barrier integrating RO, chemical-free continuous electric deionization, and ultrafiltration.

 Unlike thermal distillation, water filtration through membranes does not require generating steam or changing water phases, both very carbon-intensive processes.
 Instead, high-pressure pumps force the water through the membrane system, generating more modest CO2 emissions.
 To further reduce them, pumps are equipped with variable frequency drives.
 These devices adjust the membrane feed pressure to fluctuating levels of demand in real time by automatically and instantaneously controlling frequency and voltage to the motors.
-This saves time and electricity demands by as much as 20% while extending the system’s lifetime and avoiding costly breakdowns .
+This saves time and electricity demands by as much as 20% while extending the system’s lifetime and avoiding costly breakdowns10.

 Reducing Risks and Costs